nafeesahyounis/data-centric-dev-project/README.md

 if 'email' in session:

-Jinga was also used in the base template in order to hide the navbar depending on if the user is in the session.
+Jinja was also used in the base template in order to hide the navbar depending on if the user is in the session.

 * Footer